 Want to fast-track your way to clear, glowing skin?
 Consider a two-week detox focused on nutrients that aid in elimination and may help support your skin.

 Sometimes, simply adding fiber to your diet isn’t enough.
 And sometimes, you want your skin to look better, like, yesterday.
 This is why thousands of women turn to detox kits for more complete support and see amazing skin benefits as a result.
 Learn more about the Paleo Detox and Plant-Based Detox (vegan).

 4. Support The Gut Microbiome

 Your gut is where the majority of your immune system lives and your immune system is a key player in the health of your skin.
-In addition, this is where the initial breakdown can happen that leads to food sensitivities.
+In addition, this is where the initial breakdown could happen that leads to food sensitivities.

 5. Balance Your Hormones

 As explained above, hormone imbalance like excess testosterone can drive acne and make it a huge problem.
-In this article on high testosterone in women I talk about how to get testosterone in check and the steps that I’ve seen have the greatest impact.
+In this article on high testosterone in women I talk about how to get testosterone in check, and the steps that I’ve seen have the greatest impact.

 Remember, supplements are designed to support what your body does best and truly work best when diet and lifestyle are dialed in.
 And as always, supplements are not designed to treat a diagnosed medical condition.
-I remind you of this because while Spironolactone is not medically necessary when used to treat acne, it is if you’ve been prescribed it for cardiovascular issues like high blood pressure.
+I remind you of this because while Spironolactone is not medically necessary when used to treat acne, it is necessary if you’ve been prescribed it for cardiovascular issues like high blood pressure.